neondatabase/website/content/docs/reference/glossary.md

 ## Root branch

-The "root branch" is the primary line of data for every Neon project, initially named "main."
+The primary line of data for every Neon project, initially named `main`.
 The root branch cannot be deleted and is set as the [primary branch](#primary-branch) of your Neon project by default.
-It's important to note that once the root branch is established, it cannot be changed or deleted, making it a permanent fixture of your project.

-The main line of data created with each Neon project, initially named `main`.
-Each Neon project is created with a "root branch" called `main`, which cannot be deleted.
-This branch is designated as your project's [primary branch](#primary-branch) by default.
-The root branch created with your project always remains your project's root branch.
-You cannot change your project's root branch.
+You can change your project's primary branch, but you cannot change the root branch.

 ## Safekeeper